tbergama/final-project/README.md

 than what our model and selection of features can grasp, but we aim to use this model as a starting point and reference for future assessment.

+## Deployment
+This project is deployable via locally hosted webpage.
+The home route is our price generator, and the /methods route is a detailed analysis and breakdown of the project.
+This route can also be accessed from the "Read more..." link on the home page.

 ## File Tree
 - **preProcessing**
   Raw listing data, cleanup and encoding notebooks (.ipynb), and clean/encoded data (.csv)